SODA Lecture Series 2020/21: Breathe.

 Breathing is an unavoidable, vital act.
-Yet, it can not be taken for granted as the experience of the pandemic, profound changes in our environment, but also structural, racist discrimination make clear.
+Yet, it cannot be taken for granted as the experience of the pandemic, profound changes in our environment, but also structural, racist discrimination make clear.
 In the physical act of breathing that often stays unnoticed, we are symbolically and materially radically thrown back on our own bodies - and connected to the bodies of others at the same time.
-In conversation with artists, theorists and experts from different fields of practice, the lecture series explores how the protection of bodies is unequally and ambivalently distributed.
-It questions how resistance can find expression in the figure and the act of breathing, as well: an insistence on presence, a demand for existential, political, symbolic and ethical recognition.
+In conversation with artists, theorists and experts from different fields of practice, the lecture series explores different acts of suffocation and release.
+It questions how the protection of bodies is unequally and ambivalently distributed and how resistance can find expression in the figure and the act of breathing, as well: an insistence on presence, a demand for existential, political, symbolic and ethical recognition.

 WS 2019/20: What does it take to belong?
 Sandra Noeth & Guests

 The SODA lecture seminar gathers each semester artists and theorists from various disciplines and fields of practice.
 Bodies, and the aesthetic, socio-political and ethical questions that they open up, are at the core of the public discourse and workshop program that is dedicated to the idea of ‘belonging’ in the 2019/20 winter term: a complex and open idea that addresses material, geopolitical and affective aspects; reminds of familiar routines, gestures and habits, shared norms, values and rights; and formulates questions concerning experiences of safety and trust and the right to societal and political participation.
 What does it take to belong?
 Starting from artistic and theoretical inputs and practices of the invited guests, the public series explores how ‘belonging’ is constructed, negotiated, rehearsed and challenged by performative, body- and movement-based and sensorial strategies.
 How can artistic practice and aesthetic create always-specific experiences and reflections of belonging that go beyond essentialist and normative identity politics?